 The members of our nominating and governance committee are Mr. Cable, Mr. Aspiri and Dr. Hood.
 Mr. Cable is the chairman of our nominating and governance committee.
 Our board has determined that each member of our nominating and governance committee meets current NASDAQ requirements for independence.
-Our nominating and governance committee held one meeting during 2011.
+Our nominating and governance committee held two meetings during 2012.